 After the eviction process, you may be at a loss for what to do, especially if the tenant has left a lot of items behind.
-When it comes to removing the tenant’s belongings, consider the following tips:
+When it comes to removing the former tenant’s property, consider the following tips:

 - Get rid of anything that is clearly trash.
 Jot down the expenses of doing this.

 - Take a full inventory of everything after you’ve gotten rid of the trash.
 You may also want photographic proof of this in case the evictee comes back for their abandoned tenant property.

 - Store the items either somewhere on the property or rent out a storage unit.
-But if you’re getting ready to re-rent the unit, strongly consider paying for a storage unit elsewhere.
+But if you’re getting ready to re-rent the unit, strongly consider paying for a storage unit elsewhere after giving termination notice.

 - Notify the tenant about where you are storing their items and how long they have to retrieve them.
-In the notice, you may also want to let them know about the costs of doing so and that they are responsible for the payment.
+When giving the tenant legal notice, you may also want to let them know about the costs of doing so and that they are responsible for the payment.

 When it comes to disposing of the items, the following are some tips to help you do it right:

 - Use the proceeds of the sale of any of the tenant's abandoned belongings to pay for costs that the tenant owes you on top of the security deposit, like unpaid rent

 - Nevada law isn’t clear on what to do with any remaining funds.
 But to be on the safe side, hold the remaining funds in an escrow for a reasonable period of time and give them to the tenant if they request them.